dosepix/dpx_control/README.md

 # Dosepix Control Software for python3

-Module name: dpx\_func\_python
+Module name: dpx\_control
 Author: Sebastian Schmidt
 E-Mail: schm.seb@gmail.com

 ## Installation

 There are multiple ways to install the module.
 The easiest one is to use a virtual environment.
 More experiened users might consider to install the module directly.
 Please refer to the instructions below and ensure that python 3 is used.

 ### Virtual Environment Installation

 First,  a directory for the virtual environment has to be created.
 To provide an example, it is called `dpx_venv` in the following.
 Afterwards, the environment is created via

 ```bash
 python3 -m venv dpx_venv
 ```

 Activate the virtual environment by executing

 ```bash
 source dpx_virtenv/bin/activate
 ```